chansak/swu/document/installation.md

 Wow !! :stuck_out_tongue_winking_eye: The database has been created.
 We call SwuPortal

-Select Swu.Protal.Web as the start up project then press F5 for start debugging mode.
-Then see the result
+It's ready for you to see the application.
+So, let's select Swu.Protal.Web as the start up project then press F5 for start debugging mode.

 ![Step 5:](https://github.com/chansak/swu/blob/master/document/3-%20web%20main%20page.png) :clap::clap::clap: